 It is no secret that most Mac cleaning software utilizes tasks that can be done manually without the need for such software.
 However, these tasks are both time consuming and require a great deal of knowledge in the backend of MacOS to be cared out safely.

 Since most Mac users don't have this knowledge nor do they wish to actually take the time or effort to learn how to carry out these maintenance processes manually, it is far easier to use a dedicated Mac cleaner to get this job done without any hassles or worries.

 Think about it this way, your car requires general maintenance to keep it running and performing as optimally as possible.
 While it is true that an automobile can be maintained and tuned by the owner, most people would rather pay someone experienced to carry out these maintenance tasks without the hassle or to have the piece of mind that it is taken care of without the burden of learning how to do so themselves.

-2. Buying A Mac Cleaning Application Is Far Cheaper Than Buying A New Mac
+2. Buying An Optimization App Is Far Cheaper Than Buying A New Machine

 Apple has gained a lot of attention in the marketplace as being a reliable machine, but also one of the most expensive when compared to PC competitors with similar specs.
 While we firmly believe that Mac owners get their money's worth in the MacOS experience and the high craftsmanship of Apple's computers, we do realize it is not practical to upgrade your Mac computer on a frequent basis.